We’re building the 6km Drysdale Bypass between Jetty Road and Whitcombes Road to improve safety and ease congestion on the Bellarine Peninsula.

 Trees and vegetation

 During the planning of the Drysdale Bypass, we worked closely with Bellarine Landcare.
-Together, we developed an Indigenous landscaping plan to ensure the area will be suitably revegetated with a significant number of Indigenous plants and trees during the two-year construction period.
+Together, we developed an Indigenous landscaping plan to ensure the area will be suitably revegetated with a significant number of Indigenous plants and trees during the construction period.

 We’ll retain and re-use some of the trees.
 Remaining trees will be mulched on site and used in the landscaping on the project site.